Eastern Africa

 Eastern Africa Weather Overview

 From beaches to mountains to vast plains, the region has a huge range of terrains and climates, as well as some of the world's rarest wildlife.
 The two tallest mountains in Africa, Mt.
 Kilimanjaro and Mt.
-Kenya, lie in East Africa as well the second largest freshwater lake on the planet, Lake Victoria.
+Kenya, lie in East Africa as well as the second-largest freshwater lake on the planet, Lake Victoria.

 Climate